 At the Royal College of Music you will have access to a wholly exceptional performance environment, with the opportunity to hear your compositions played by resident and visiting musicians, RCM orchestras, ensembles and fellow students of the highest musical ability.
 You are also able to make use of the RCM Studios with its electroacoustic composition and technical support.

-RCM composers enjoy collaborations with artistic organisations in London and beyond.
-Previously the faculty has worked with opera company Tête à Tête and director Bill Bankes-Jones, alongside the RCM Opera Studio to stage a collection of brand new short operas by RCM composers, taking Frankenstein, Great Expectations and Crime and Punishment as their themes.
-Other exciting projects include the Royal Academy of Arts’ Summer Exhibition, and collaborations with the London Film School, Central Saint Martins, University of Music and Performing Arts Vienna and the Shanghai Conservatory of Music.
+The Composition Faculty regularly collaborates with a range of artistic organisations in London and beyond.
+RCM composers have worked with the Tête à Tête opera company and Bill Bankes-Jones, the Royal Academy of Arts and in collaborations with the London Film School, Royal Academy of Dramatic Arts, the Royal College of Art, Central Saint Martins, University of Music and Performing Arts Vienna and the Shanghai Conservatory of Music.

 Our alumni work across the world, including Hollywood and London, winning BAFTAs, Grammys, Golden Globes, Academy Awards and other accolades for their work in film, television and video games.